vmware-archive/test-operations/build-resources/RELEASING.md

 Steps
 -----

+1. `mvn versions:display-plugin-updates -P release`
-1. `mvn versions:display-dependency-updates -P release`
+   `mvn versions:display-dependency-updates -P release`

    This command will verify that the dependent versions are up to date, and ensures that the project has the latest security fixes.